 This is an overview of Centrelink payments to help single mothers start navigating the system.

-The federal Department of Human Services (DHS), through Centrelink, is responsible for administering income support and emergency payments on behalf of the Australian government.
+The Department of Human Services (DHS), through Centrelink, is responsible for administering income support and emergency payments on behalf of the Australian government.

 Income support payments